nock/nock/README.md

   .reply(201, (uri, requestBody) => requestBody)
 ```

-An asynchronous function that gets an error-first callback as last argument also works:
+An asynchronous function that gets an error-first callback as its last argument also works:

 ```js
 const scope = nock('http://www.google.com')